manishhessa/Calories_burnt_using_ML/README.md

 # Calories_burnt_using_ML
-I have done this Project In Python using, using Regression Model .
+I have done this Project In Python using, using Regression Model.
+I have used some basic python libraries like Pandas, Numpy and Matplotlib

-**Importing Dependencies**
-Here first thing that I did is importing different libraries that I'll be needed throughout this project .